bluesam1/clipforge/memory-bank/systemPatterns.md

 # System Patterns: ClipForge

 ## Architecture Overview
 ClipForge follows a classic Electron architecture with clear separation between main and renderer processes, using IPC for communication and React for the UI layer.
+The system successfully implements video import functionality with FFmpeg integration, working video preview with local file access, and Tailwind CSS v4 styling.

 ## Key Technical Decisions